• Mental Health

 1. Build Love Maps

-The foundation of the house, building love maps involves you getting to know your partner’s inner world of hopes, worries, dreams, and joys.
+The foundation of the house, building love maps involves getting to know your partner’s inner world of hopes, worries, dreams, and joys.
 Partners attempt to increase their knowledge and understanding of one another, which builds empathy and compassion.

 2. Share Fondness and Admiration